 SECTION 2: THE EXECUTION OF GENERAL TASKS AND AUTHORITIES

 2.1 APPOINTMENT OF EXAMINERS

-The Programme Manager nominates and the Examination Board appoints Examiners for each study unit in its Annual cycle (see Appendix 1).
+The Programme Manager nominates and the Examination Board appoints Examiners for each study unit.
 The Examiners are, via the Programme Manager, accountable to the Examination Board.